cse110-sp25-group8/cse110-sp25-group8/admin/team.md

 ### Minahil Yasar
 Hi, I'm a senior CS student in ERC.
 A fun fact about me is I can hold my breath for over 2 minutes!
 [Here is link to my Github page](https://minahilyasar.github.io/cse110/)

+### Ashley Vo
+Hi! 👋 I'm a third year transfer student in Seventh.
+A fun fact about about me is that I started growing gray hairs when I was in middle school.
+[Here's a link to my GitHub page.](https://avo-ucsd.github.io/avo-page/) 😎